 The Council's Management Team is responsible for the delivery of the overall planning, performance and direction of the Council.
-The Management Team consists of the Chief Executive, Deputy Chief executive and all Heads of Service.
-Meetings are usually held every two weeks, although during the period running up to the setting of the 2011/12 budget, meetings were held on a weekly basis.
+The Management Team consists of the Chief Executive, Deputy Chief Executive and all Heads of Service.
+Management Team meetings are usually held every two weeks.